 Even though no one has really talked about it much, self-driving cars have the potential to provide all sorts of other benefits.
 For example, because self-driving cars will obey the speed laws and run at the most efficient speeds possible in a given situation, cars will become more fuel efficient and produce less pollution.
 The software provided with the vehicle will probably allow the car to choose the most efficient route to a destination possible and provide the means for the car to automatically navigate around obstructions, such as accidents (which will be notably fewer).
 People could probably be more assured of getting to their destination on time because they won’t get lost either.
 Working on the way to work will allow people to spend more quality time with family.
 It’s the intangible benefits that will eventually make the self-driving car seem like a good way to do things.

 The self-driving car is available today.
 It won’t be long and you’ll be able to buy one.
 You can already get a self-parking Ford, so the next step really isn’t that far away.
 The question is whether you really want to take that step.
+Some people may see self-driving cars as too much of a gamble, luckily we still have used car companies like Zemotor that we can buy our cars from and feeling secure about it.
 Let me know your thoughts on self-driving cars, their potential to save lives, reduce costs, create a cleaner environment, and make life generally more pleasant at John@JohnMuellerBooks.com.